Dennis Skinner: Nature of the Beast documentary

 A documentary about Skinner sanctioned by him, Nature of the Beast, was completed in 2017 by production company Shut Out The Light.
 The documentary traces Skinner's rise to political icon status and covers his working-class upbringing, his family influences and his hobbies away from "The Palace of Varieties".
-Skinner's four surviving brothers and several of his Bolsover constituents were interviewed for the documentary.
+Skinner's four surviving brothers and several of his Bolsover constituents are interviewed in the documentary.

 Stage play

-Derby Theatre commissioned Kevin Fegan to write a play inspired by Skinner, entitled The Palace of Varieties – life and times of Dennis Skinner, to be performed at Derby Theatre in early 2022.
+Derby Theatre commissioned Kevin Fegan to write a play inspired by Skinner, titled The Palace of Varieties – life and times of Dennis Skinner, which was performed at the theatre in early 2022.

-After parliament

-In 2020, Skinner endorsed Richard Burgon for Deputy Leader of the Labour Party.